 The Attikamagen Property, which includes both the Joyce Lake DSO deposit and the Hayot Lake deposit, is located approximately 20 kilometres northeast of Schefferville, Québec.
 The property includes 135 designated claims located in Québec and 682 claims located in Labrador, covering an aggregated area of approximately 23,667.6 hectares.
 The mineral rights exclude surface rights and were acquired by staking.
 All claims are located on Crown lands.

 The Joyce Lake DSO Project is comprised of 6 mineral licences located in Newfoundland and Labrador, which includes a total of 682 claims covering a total area of 17,050 hectares (as of February 2021).
-The project is 100% owned by Century.
+Through a wholly-owned subsidiary, Century has a 100% registered interest in the project.

 Location, Access and Infrastructure